nchuahacn/snowpark/README.md

 That's it - you're ready to go!
 I haven't uploaded the notebook yet - there will be time at the start of the workshop to download it.

+*Note: there are no OS requirements for this workshop - I test on Mac, but if Anaconda works for you, this should work for you.*